mikepjb/dotfiles/README.md

   versions/tools (e.g revert neovim version or even use regular vim as a backup) without affecting the rest of the system.

-## Useful Commands you might have forgotten
+## Useful Commands you might have forgotten (and may only be available on Linux)

 - `lsof -ti :8080` looks for processes listening on the given port.